wcarc-on/wcarc-site/minutes/minutes202405.md

 - Mike (VA3TEC) proposed to build a "Gin Pole" to help raise/lower our towers during the VHF contest.

 ### Show and tell
 Lawrence (VA3IQ) - The Northeast VHF/UHF/Microwave Conference.
-There were eight hams from Eastern-Ontario and Western-Quebec who were present.
+There were eight hams from Eastern Ontario and Western Quebec who were present.
 They had a lot of fun and had great conversations.

 ### Ask the Club
 No questions were asked.